Expedition first aid kit for DofE

 No one likes carrying stuff that doesn't get used, but this is one area where you should be really careful not to cut corners.
 Despite all your careful planning, accidents can happen.
 Fortunately, most of the accidents that can happen have happened to someone else.
 Most of these are known, and you can prepare yourself to deal with them.
 Your problem therefore is to put together a comprehensive yet compact first aid/emergency kit that covers a range of potential emergencies but still fits into the limited space you have to carry it in.

-The DofE publish a recommended kit list which is a great place to start if you are kitting yourself out for an expedition for the first time.
-We do have alternatives, which we have listed below, to help you reduce the weight.
-Our recommendations are a guide – you should always check with your Leader that the kit you choose is suitable for your particular expedition.
+The DofE publish a recommended expedition kit list which is a great place to start if you are kitting yourself out for the first time.
+Using this we have compiled a list of alternatives that will help you reduce the weight of your pack.
+Our recommendations are a guide – you should always check with your Expedition Leader that the kit you choose is suitable for your particular expedition.

 Our choice DofE recommended kit